StarRocks/starrocks/docs/data_source/Block_cache.md

 ## Cache replacement policies

-In block cache, blocks are the smallest unit that StarRocks uses to cache and discard data.
+In Local Cache, blocks are the smallest unit that StarRocks uses to cache and discard data.
 StarRocks uses the [least recently used](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)) (LRU) policy to cache and discard data.

 - StarRocks reads data from memory, and then from disks if the data is not found in memory.
 Data read from disks is loaded into memory.
 - Data deleted from memory is written into disks.
 Data removed from disks is discarded.

-## Enable block cache
+## Enable Local Cache

-Block cache is disabled by default.
+Local cache is disabled by default.
 To enable this feature, configure FEs and BEs in your StarRocks cluster.

 ### Configurations for FEs

-You can enable block cache for FEs by using one of the following methods:
+You can enable Local Cache for FEs by using one of the following methods:

-- Enable block cache for a given session based on your requirements.
+- Enable Local Cache for a given session based on your requirements.

   ```SQL
   SET enable_scan_block_cache = true;
   ```

-- Enable block cache for all active sessions.
+- Enable Local Cache for all active sessions.

   ```SQL
   SET GLOBAL enable_scan_block_cache = true;